-Optimising product content on the digital shelf is essential for your brand to win.
-How do you keep the overview? and where do you start optimising?
+Optimizing product content on the digital shelf is essential for your brand to win.
+How do you keep the overview? and where do you start optimizing?

-In part one of my triptych blog series about optimising the digital shelf, the consequences and ways to preventing online stockouts were discussed.
-In this blog, I will touch on optimising product content and improve the findability of your brands' product pages.
+In part one of my triptych blog series about optimizing the digital shelf, the consequences and ways to preventing online stockouts were discussed.
+In this blog, I will touch on optimizing product content and improve the findability of your brands' product pages.

 You have hundreds or perhaps thousands of products in your assortment, listed on multiple online sales channels; it may be difficult to figure out where to start.
 Each Product Detail Page (PDP) can be improved, but more interesting is: what can you achieve the most impact with?

-Analyse per sales channel the page traffic and conversions.
+Analyze per sales channel the page traffic and conversions.
 Start with products with high page traffic and low conversions.
-Focus on optimising search rankings for products with low page traffic and high conversions.
+Focus on optimizing search rankings for products with low page traffic and high conversions.

 Map Retailer Content Requirements

 Before you start optimizing content, we recommend you map (platform-specific) content standards.
 Why?
 What is required or works on one retailer site may not always be the best fit for another.
 A growing number of retailers have their own content standards and guidelines in place for you to follow.

 Gather all retailer requirements such as recommended number of characters in product titles and descriptions, image quality, and the option to deliver rich content such as videos or HTML content.
 For instance, your product titles ideally contain the following elements: [brand] [serial name] [product type] - [relevant specification(s) /distinguishing characteristics etc.].
 But this can slightly change from retailer to retailer.